micromaomao/blog/content/dpdk/en.md

 I did not do a very detailed comparison / analysis on the how the result compares, because I ran out of time, and also the results are significantly different enough that I was satisfied with what I'm seeing.

 Link to graphs: [Result for DPDK forwarding, Linux syscall sending / receiving](https://github.com/micromaomao/dpdk-project/blob/58db791568a3098ac6a8fafefb7b46a1ffb16090/data/a.ipynb) ([source data](https://github.com/micromaomao/dpdk-project/blob/58db791568a3098ac6a8fafefb7b46a1ffb16090/data/syscall-dpdk.csv)).

+You can build and run the application on Linux with `cargo build --release` after [installing Rust](https://www.rust-lang.org/learn/get-started), then running `target/release/neuring`.
+Use `--help` to see a list of available arguments.
+Ignore all the io_uring modes &mdash; they don't really work well.